Matrix product states with large sites: Conclusions

 \if\USEACHEMSO1 \begin{acknowledgement} \else \acknowledgements \fi We thank Cyrus Umrigar for providing us with the SHCI PEC data for the chromium dimer.
 Work by GKC was supported by the US National Science Foundation (NSF) via grant no.~CHE-2102505.
 GKC acknowledges additional support from the Simons Foundation via the Many-Electron Collaboration and the Investigator Award.
 Work by HZ was supported by the US Department of Energy, Office of Science, Basic Energy Sciences under Award DE-SC0019374.
 Work by HRL was supported by the Air Force Office of Scientific Research, under Award FA9550-18-1-0095.
 HRL acknowledges support from a postdoctoral fellowship from the German Research Foundation (DFG) via grant LA 4442/1-1 during the first part of this work.
+KG acknowledges support from a Ph.D. fellowship and a travel grant for a long stay abroad at the California Institute of Technology from the Research Foundation Flanders (FWO Vlaanderen).
 Some of the computations presented here were conducted at the Resnick High Performance Computing Center, a facility supported by the Resnick Sustainability Institute at the California Institute of Technology. \if\USEACHEMSO1 \end{acknowledgement} \fi